 Ubuntu 16.04 LTS provides you the ability to add a user for anyone who plans on accessing your server.
 Creating a user is a basic setup but an important and critical one for your server security.
 In this tutorial, we will create a user and grant administrative access, known as root, to your trusted user.

-- Open a terminal and log in as root.
+- We will need to open a terminal and log in as the root user.

 Step 1: Add The User

 Create a username for your new user, in my example my new user is Tom: